-aexp1 aexp1 aexp2 particular device and command.
-In most cases, they are unused and are set to 0.

-filespec String expression that specified the device.
+- chan Device number (same as in OPEN).
+Most of the time it is ignored, but must be preceded by #. - aexpl Two auxiliary control bytes.
+Their usage aexp2 depends on the particular device and command.
+In most cases, they are unused and are set to Ø. - filespec String expression that specifies the device.
 Must be enclosed in quotation marks.
 Although some commands do not look at the filespec, it must still be included in the statement.